AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/02/page02.md

 By exporting the dataset this way, you are moving your cleaned, prepared data into cloud storage, where it can be accessed again later, shared with others, or used in new pipelines and experiments.

 ### Task 5: Running the Pipeline

+In this task, you will configure and run your data preprocessing pipeline in Azure ML Designer using a compute cluster.
+After submission, you will monitor its execution and verify that the cleaned dataset has been successfully saved to cloud storage.

 1. Make sure your pipeline is saved, then click **Configure & Submit** at the top of the screen.